FAQ: Regex and Page Settings

 - Add the dynamic element by entering a *.
 Thus, it would read Matches Regex https://X/Y/*

-Can I user Userpilot UI patterns on browser pop ups?
+Can I use Userpilot UI patterns on browser pop ups?

 No, Userpilot’s UI patterns can only be used on elements that are part of a page.
 UI patterns cannot be connected to a popup, which is part of the browser.

-How can I keep triggering an experience until a certain goal has been met?
+How can I keep triggering a flow until a certain goal has been met?

-- Locate the experience and then open the Settings page.
+- Locate the flow and then open the Settings page.

 - Scroll down to the FREQUENCY heading.